 Food Waste is a real problem that has a big place in climate change.
 It is a very profound problem with its roots in the excess production of food.
-Even though it sounds irreparable, there is a way to contribute from our homes, and that is by integrating into our day-to-day life a key player: food scraps.
-So let me show you a few recipes you can follow to manage your food scraps.
+Even though it sounds irreparable, there is a way to contribute from our homes, and that is by integrating into our day-to-day life a key player: Food Scraps.
+So let me show you great ideas and recipes on how to use them.

 Let's first talk a little about what is food waste and how important it is.
 So, we are always talking about waste, how to reduce it, how to recycle it, and how to stop it.
 And when we think about reducing waste, we think about plastic and other residues.
 But have you ever heard about food waste? if not, don't worry it's not that #trending.
 Is it food loss or food waste?
 The difference is based on the stage of the food chain in which it occurs.

 According to the FCRN (Food Climate Research Network) Food Loss is the decrease in edible food mass throughout the part of the supply chain that specifically leads to edible food for human consumption, so this happens during production, post-harvest, and processing stages- i.e. before it even gets to the store.
 On the other hand, Food Waste occurs in the final stage of the food chain, when the food is already at the store or in our homes.

 Here is how it works.
 Food waste is basically food that is not eaten.
 From that old bag of cookies you have deep in your pantry to a whole crop of soybeans that didn't arrive at its destiny on time.
 It occurs in every step of the food system, which means it can happen during production, processing, distribution, retail, and consumption (📍you are here).
 And that is why food scraps are a great tool for you to have.